Qclaire/carrot_eats/README.md

 19. Type

 These instructions assume you are using the default port 8000 for the development server.
 If you're using a different port, adjust the URL accordingly.

-Save these instructions in a Markdown (`.md`) file for easy reference.

-Enjoy working with your Django DRF project and exploring the Swagger documentation!